-The saying is trustworthy: If anyone aspires to the office of overseer, he desires a noble task.
-(I Timothy 3:1, ESV)
+The saying is trustworthy: If anyone aspires to the office of overseer (pastor), he desires a noble task.
+(1 Timothy 3:1, ESV, parenthesis added)

-Our church leaders fill noble roles and deserve our respect, support, prayers, and consideration.
+Pastors and church leaders fill noble roles.
+As such, they deserve respect, support, prayers, gratitude, and extra consideration.

-During this Thanksgiving season, let’s add one more group of people to our “List of Gratitude” – our pastors.
-It’s easy to overlook them, take them for granted, or even assume their lives are supernaturally blessed and void of daily concerns or struggles.
-However, as our leaders on the front line of spiritual warfare, pastors deserve our love and respect (I Thessalonians 5:12-13), our support (I Timothy 5:17-18), our prayers (Romans 15:30), our submission (Hebrews 13:17) and our closer consideration.
+During this Thanksgiving season, let’s add pastors to our “List of Gratitude.”
+It’s easy to overlook them, take them for granted, or even assume their lives are supernaturally blessed.
+Some people even foolishly believe pastors have no daily concerns or struggles.
+However, pastors lead us on the front lines of spiritual warfare.
+As such, they deserve our love, respect (1 Thessalonians 5:12-13), and support (1 Timothy 5:17-18).
+Even more so, they need our prayers (Romans 15:30) and submission (Hebrews 13:17).

-First, the position of pastor is one of divine appointment.
-In Ephesians 4:11-12, pastors are among several positions that are ordained by God “to equip the saints for the work of ministry, for building up the body of Christ.”
-So, God specifically calls individuals to this role of church leadership.
+First, a pastor is divinely appointed.
+Ephesians 4:11-12 confirms God ordained the pastoral role.
+They “equip the saints for the work of ministry, for building up the body of Christ.”
+Instead of being “momma-called and daddy-sent,” God specifically calls individuals to this role of church leadership.

-With that divine appointment comes positional responsibility.
-In addition to equipping the saints and building up the church, pastors are accountable to “pay careful attention…to care for the church of God, which he obtained with his own blood” (Acts 20:28).
-A common danger for believers is lapsing into the monotonous familiarity of the scheduled church services and activities and losing sight of the fact that the church is comprised of God’s precious people whom Christ ransomed with His life.
-The privilege of church leadership comes with direct accountability to God.
+With that divine appointment comes responsibility.
+Pastors are accountable to “pay careful attention…to care for the church of God, which he obtained with his own blood” (Acts 20:28).
+It’s easy to lapse into the monotony of church services and activities.
+Some may even overlook the fact that the church is God’s precious people that Christ ransomed with His blood.
+Nonetheless, God holds pastors personally accountable.

-Finally, let’s consider the tremendous qualifications for the position.
-A pastor must be reputable, committed to his wife, sober-minded, self-controlled, respectable, hospitable, able to teach, not a drunkard, not argumentative, gentle, not thin-skinned, not money-hungry.
-He must handle his own affairs and family well, be an experienced believer, and hold a good reputation within the community.
-A pretty high standard to uphold, right?
-How would you or I fit into such a demanding job description?
+Finally, consider the unique qualifications of pastors.
+A pastor must be reputable, committed to his wife, and sober-minded.
+Also, he must be self-controlled, respectable, hospitable, and able to teach.
+The list continues.
+Not a drunkard.
+Not argumentative.
+Gentle.
+Thick-skinned.
+Not money-hungry.
+Think that is all?
+Nope.
+He also handles his business affairs and family well.
+Of course, he must be an experienced believer and have a good reputation within the community.
+That’s all a pretty high standard to uphold, right?
+How would you or I fit into such a demanding role?

-- What are some ways we can encourage our pastors and church leaders?
+- How can you encourage your pastors and church leaders?